lioseoane/aidl-2025-project/README.md

 #### heatmap_fpn_v3 Architecture
 **Backbone and Feature Extraction:**
 The architecture begins with a pretrained ResNet-50 backbone[[7]](#7), using feature maps up to and including the `layer4` block.
 These multi-scale feature maps serve as the input for subsequent processing.
-The backbone parameters are frozen excepts the parameters from the `layer4` block.
+The backbone parameters are frozen except the parameters from the `layer4` block.

 **Featured Pyramid Network (FPN)**
 The FPN plays a critical role in keypoint prediction by combining feature maps from different stages of the backbone.
 This design allows the model to leverage high-resolution features enriched with deep semantic information, which is crucial for precise localization.